Deeper!

-Deeper! (Глубже!) is a 2020 Russian sex comedy film written and directed by Mikhail Segal.
+Deeper! (Глубже!) is a 2020 Russian sex comedy-drama film written and directed by Mikhail Segal.

 The film tells about a young director who forced all the figures in the porn industry to play by his own rules, the film stars Aleksandr Pal, Lyubov Aksyonova, and Oleg Gaas.

 It was theatrically released in Russia on October 22, 2020, by Sony Pictures Productions and Releasing (SPPR).

 Plot

 The young theater director Roman Petrovich, due to his exactingness to the depth of the study of roles, misses the deadlines for the release of an important performance at the Main Theater of the Country and finds himself without a job.
 To earn a living, he takes on any job and one day replaces his friend at a part-time job: the director of a porn video.

 Roman Petrovich approaches his work very responsibly, makes porn actors Lera and Timur really play, the filmed video is a resounding success and brings the director a permanent contract with an underground porn studio.
 New porn videos with Lera and Timur, directed by Roman Petrovich, open up the genre of "deep Russian porn" to the world and bring multimillion-dollar income to the owner of the porn studio, and Roman Petrovich himself - world fame and laurels as a pioneer of the new genre.

 The success of the young director is noticed by the President of the Country and invites him to fix things on the Main TV Channel of the Country, where the unlucky TV presenter Vladimir is rapidly losing the trust of viewers.
 Roman Petrovich, with the help of a deep study of the role, restores Vladimir's self-confidence, the trust of the audience and the rating.
 Success with Vladimir allows the Minister of Culture of the Country, with the consent of the President, to appoint Roman Petrovich as the artistic director of the Main Theater of the Country instead of the unsuccessful retrograde that once fired Roman Petrovich.
 Roman leaves the porn studio with regret and says goodbye to his troupe.

 Carte blanche from the leadership of the Country and experience in porn allow Roman Petrovich to rethink the activities of the Main Theater of the Country as the highest form of the porn industry and put on a play, the premiere of which is attended by the President and heads of foreign states.
 Instead of the titled actors, Lera and Timur appear on the stage at the end of the performance and break the applause of the audience with their performance.